John Henry Irish in WW1

 John Henry Irish was born in Widecombe on 24th March 1895 to Edmund and Bessie Irish.
 Edmund farmed at Lower Cator.
 John was baptised at Leusdon Church on 24th May 1896.

 He had 2 elder sisters (Louisa and Ruth), 4 younger sisters, (Bessie, Frances, Thirza and Ethel) and 1 younger brother (Walter).
 John Henry attended Widecombe School from June 1901 until 1908.
 He is pictured below in the school photo taken in 1907.
-A number of boys named in the picture feature on the History Group “Roll of Honour” and it is probable that others like George Nosworthy (a fellow Royal Marine killed in Gallipoli in 1915) are also in the photo listed as “unknown”.
+A number of boys named in the picture feature on the History Group “Roll of Honour” and it is probable that others are also in the photo listed as “unknown”.

 Widecombe School Boys c 1907: Standing (back row left-right): Miss Mary Wilcocks; George Nosworthy; unknown; unknown; Herbert Hannaford; Bill Bray; John Irish; Mrs Bate.
 Standing (middle row left-right): Arthur Hern; unknown; Oliver Beard; Bill Miners; Thomas Nosworthy.
 Seated (front row left-right): George King; unknown; Bert King; Bill Hamlyn; Reg Cole; Andrew Harvey.